 HB 2250 is a bit different than legislation enacted in other states in that it does not specify any new regulations specific to fantasy beyond defining what a legal fantasy contest is and enacting an 8% tax rate on DFS operators.

-Poker is heavily restricted in the state of Arkansas.
-Southland Park has a nice little table room with Texas Holdem and Omaha cash games and tournaments.
-Apart from that, there isn’t much in the way of legal poker options.
+In-person poker is heavily restricted in the state of Arkansas.
+Currently, there is not much by way of legal poker options.
 Arkansas law bans betting on almost everything if it doesn’t happen at a racetrack or approved betting site.